lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/03_lab2/index.md

       | sort json.stepIndex asc
       ```

 1. This DQL will show you the order of your Customer Journey in a simple context.
-The journey is from STepIndex 1 > 6, and can include exceptions where applicable
+The journey is from StepIndex 1 > 6, and can include exceptions where applicable

 ### 3.2 Creating your Business Flow
 1. *Open* the **Business Flow** app